What kinds of dogs does Family Dog rescue?

 How much are your adoption fees?

 Unlike municipal shelters that receive government funding, our operating costs must be covered by adoption donations.
-We ask $375 for adult dogs, $500 for puppies, and $500 for any rare or northern breed dog.
+We ask $445 for adult dogs, $550 for puppies, and $500 or more for any rare or northern breed dog.
 Your donation is fully tax-deductible and helps offset our veterinary costs, feeding, shelter maintenance and adoption program.

 Double your donation if the company you work for offers a matching gift program!